hackersatcambridge/workshops/workshops/introduction_to_programming/session_1/description.md

 You'll see how you can build a simple 'to-do' application, make a tiny snake game and ultimately understand what's going on behind the scenes of those mystical computers!

 ## Feedback
 Thanks for coming to this session!
-Please help us to improve this series by ~filling out the feedback form~ (Session 1 feedback is now closed)
+Please help us to improve this series by [filling out the feedback form](https://goo.gl/616oL2)

+---

 # Session 1
 ## Relevant Links